mennowitteveen/pgsbenchmark/README.md

 ## The Benchmark data

 The files contain all the data that is needed for computing the benchmark and develop PGS methods yourself.
-It is save in HDF5 format.
+It is saved in HDF5 format.

 **External Sumstats & Validation dataset (LD + matched GWAS sumstats for the 10K induviduals):**<br>
 https://drive.google.com/file/d/1eZIiuz__tiqEtTyL14C_GwPEC6raSFSf